chrisbchin11-ui/-Heuristic-Engine-Resource-for-Modeling-Exoplanet-Search-HERMES/README.md

 provide structured insights on confirmed exoplanetary systems.

 ## Motivation
-Inspired by my work as an undergraduate researcher on the SPORES-HWO project — a NASA-funded initiative analyzing radial velocity data for 120 exoplanet imaging targets published in The Astronomical Journal (Volume 170, Issue 6, 2025) — I built HERMES to explore how agentic AI can automate astronomical research workflows.
+My experience as an undergraduate researcher on the SPORES-HWO project (led by Professor Courntey Dressing and Ph.d candidate Caleb Harada at Berkeley) — a NASA-funded initiative analyzing radial velocity data for 120 exoplanet imaging targets published in The Astronomical Journal (Volume 170, Issue 6, 2025) — inspired me to build HERMES to explore how agentic AI can automate astronomical research workflows.

 Named after Hermes, the Greek messenger god who traveled between worlds,